+The original concept of “Santa Esmeralda” was formed as a production project in 1976 by Jeanne-Manuel de Scarano and Nicholas Skorsky in Paris, France.
+Santa Esmeralda was inspired by the heroine of the same name from the Victor Hugo Classic “The Hunchback of Notre Dame”.
 American musician/vocalist Jimmy Goings recorded six of the group’s seven studio albums, permanently replacing American singer/saxophone player Leroy Gomez, who was used as lead vocalist for the first album titled “Santa Esmeralda”.
-That album featured the projects first international hit “Don’t Let Me Be Misunderstood”, and the popular ballad, “You’re My Everything”.
+That album featured the project’s first international hit “Don’t Let Me Be Misunderstood”, and the popular ballad, “You’re My Everything”.
 Creative differences lead to Gomez’s departure in late 1977.
-Goings joined the project in December of that year, recording lead vocals for the already complete follow up album “The House of the Rising Sun”, which garnered the projects second international hit with the title song.
+Goings joined the project in December of that year, recording lead vocals for the already complete follow up album “The House of the Rising Sun”, which garnered the project’s second international hit with the title song.
 Showcasing a wonderful collaboration of French arranger Jean Claude Petit, brilliant Flamenco/electric guitarist Jose Souc, and French studio guitarist Slim Pezin, the song’s Gypsy infused Flamenco style soon became a Latin disco innovation around the world.

 Goings was granted the rights to tour the concept and created his first touring band in January of 1978.
 The group hit the road immediately, touring with disco legend Barry White, and joining the resurgent tour of Carlos Santana.
 Santa Esmeralda quickly became international headliners, embarking on a world tour that included Puerto Rico, Venezuela, Brazil, Canada, and the United States.